aws-solutions-library-samples/cfn-ps-salesforce-health-cloud-virtual-care/README.md

-## Salesforce Health Cloud: Virtual Care on AWS
+## Guidance for Simplifying Virtual Appointments using Salesforce Health Cloud on AWS

 ## Overview